DHCPAP/RFC7844_comments/docs/source/rfc7844comm.rst

 As in DHCPDISCOVER_, it SHOULD NOT have this option

-See client-identifier-algorithm_ for more details.
+See :ref:`client-identifier-algorithm` for more details.

 Parameter Request List Option (PRL) (code 55)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~